Snowflake-Labs/sfquickstarts/site/devlabs/terraforming_snowflake.md

 ## Changing and Adding Resources
 Duration: 5

 All databases need a Schema to store tables so we'll add that as well as a service user so our application/client can connect to the database and schema.
 You will see this syntax is very similar to the database and warehouse you already created, you have already learned everything you need to know to create and update resources in Snowflake.
-We'll also add priviledges so the service role/user can use the database and schema.
+We'll also add privileges so the service role/user can use the database and schema.

 You'll see most of this is what you expected, the only complicated part is really the private key creation as Terraform tls private key generator doesn't export the public key in a format the Terraform provider can consume so some string manipulations are needed.